Eating after treatment for oesophageal cancer

 - eat slowly

-- have drinks between meals rather than with a meal, so you do not feel full with fluids.
+- have drinks between meals rather than with a meal, so the fluid does not make you feel full too quickly.

 Diarrhoea